SandwichGouda/Data/Data.md

 - Uninstalled migrations -> python -m django manage.py migrate
 - ```You have 21 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions, wordcounter.
 Run 'python manage.py migrate' to apply them.```

+### TypeScript

+- TypeScript is a statically typed superset of JavaScript.
+  * This means that every JavaScript code is a valid TypeScript code,
+  * and that TypeScript has a static type compiler, the job of which is essentially to transpile TypeScript to JavaScript by erasing types.

 ### PHP

 - PHP used to stand for Personal Home Page, but now the official meaning is "PHP : Hypertext Processor"